stefanbirkner/system-lambda/README.md

   this readme.
 * Commit the modified `pom.xml` and `README.md`.
 * Run `mvnw clean deploy` with JDK 6 or 7.
-* Add a tag for the release: `git tag system-rules-X.X.X`
+* Add a tag for the release: `git tag system-lambda-X.X.X`